Awannaphasch2016/AnakBlog/about.markdown

 [[notes]] from bullet point  to an eassy format.
 In the otherwords, I narrated knowledge from my second brain storage into a collection of blog.

+* note
+    * all articles will be later moved into this blog.
+I am in the processed of migrating my article from medium to this blog

 # How to read this blog?
 I follow the learning approach that I named [[categorize-then-synthesize]].
 "categorized-then-synthesize" is 2 steps learning technique where the first step of learning is to focusing